 The report does not include an asbestos inspection.
 However, asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+If the possibility of asbestos based products has been reported and you have concerns you should engage a qualified asbestos surveyor.